-In honor of National Native American Heritage Month in November, the NATA Now blog will highlight some of NATA’s Native/Indigenous American members and their impact on the athletic training profession.
+In honor of National Native American Heritage Month in November, the NATA Now blog is highlighting some of NATA’s Native/Indigenous American members and their impact on the athletic training profession.

 Kellen Pino, MS, ATC, NASM-CES, enters the kiva, the warmth of the roaring fire whooshing over him as the drum keeping the Christmas dance on beat outside pounds rhythmically and fast.
 He picks up cornmeal, says a prayer to the land, the buffalo, the deer and eagles honored in the daylong dancing happening beyond the kiva’s walls.
 He makes his way to the lead dancer who Pino spotted exhibiting signs of a simple calf cramp and offered a spare electrolyte-rich sports drink to help.